Some links in this post are affiliate links. I get a small cut if you buy, but it doesn’t cost you anything extra.

 The hardware, side by side

-The iDOO 7-pod buy on Amazon is the entry point if you’re just dipping a toe in, smaller footprint, fewer pods, fine for a windowsill situation.
-But the fair comparison is really the iDOO 12-pod buy on Amazon against the AeroGarden Harvest buy on Amazon or its updated version, the Harvest 2.0 buy on Amazon , since those are the ones most people are actually choosing between.
+The iDOO 7-pod see on Amazon is the entry point if you’re just dipping a toe in, smaller footprint, fewer pods, fine for a windowsill situation.
+But the fair comparison is really the iDOO 12-pod check current price against the AeroGarden Harvest buy on Amazon or its updated version, the Harvest 2.0 check price on Amazon , since those are the ones most people are actually choosing between.

 On paper, iDOO wins the specs race.
 Twelve pods versus six, a built-in fan (which matters more than people think), WiFi and app control on the 12-pod model, and the arm adjusts up to 11.3 inches.
 For under $80, that’s a lot of unit.